-Then the Wall Street Journal (WSJ) reported it had seen a paper trail that allegedly traces close to $700m from the troubled fund to Mr Najib's personal bank accounts.
+Then the Wall Street Journal (WSJ) reported it had seen a paper trail that allegedly traced close to $700m from the fund to Mr Najib's personal bank accounts.

-1MDB said in a statement that it has never given money to the prime minister and called the claims "unsubstantiated."
-It repeatedly states that the company has assets worth more than its debts.
+The fund has repeatedly asserted that it has never given money to the prime minister and called the claims "unsubstantiated".

-Mr Najib also denied taking money from 1MDB or any public funds, and his lawyers have demanded an explanation from the WSJ on its report.
+Mr Najib has also consistently denied taking money from 1MDB or any public funds.

-Mr Najib said he believed Mr Mahathir worked "hand in glove" with foreigners as part of a campaign "to topple a democratically elected prime minister."
-He said these attacks began when he refused to implement Mr Mahathir's "personal demands".
+He claims Mr Mahathir worked "hand in glove" with foreigners as part of a campaign "to topple a democratically elected prime minister."

 The BBC put Mr Najib's allegations to Mr Mahathir, who dismissed the claims.
 Instead, he called on the prime minister to show proof that he didn't pocket state funds.

-There were multiple domestic official investigations into the 1MDB fund, including a special task force headed by the attorney general.
-The team raided the office of 1MDB and took away some documents.
+There have been multiple domestic official investigations into the 1MDB fund, including a special task force headed by the attorney general.
+The team raided the office of 1MDB in 2015 and took away some documents.

 What do Malaysians think about it?